MZanggl/ioc-node/README.md

 ## Aliases

 When using `ioc.bind` or `ioc.singleton` we can access the bindings using the key we provide.
-Automatic injection doesn't provide that flexibility out of the box.
+Global requires and automatic injections don't provide that flexibility out of the box.
 Say the file `Cache.js` is inside `App/Utils/`.
 You have to create it using `ioc.make('App/Utils/Cache')`, while you might actually want to do `ioc.make('Cache')`.

 For this you can use aliases.